exercism/rust/concepts/hashmap/about.md

 # Hashmap

 Hashmap is a container that can be used to store "key-value pairs".
 This container is also known by the name associative array or Hashtable in other programming langauges.
-In short, there is a value stored in the hashmap and it is mapped to a key.
-The user can retrieve the stored value by passing in the key or store a value mapped to a specific key.
+In short, the map contains a set of keys, each of which is mapped to a particular value.
+The user can retrieve a stored value by passing in the appropriate key.
+Users can also insert and delete keys and the associated values.

 Hashmap is a generic collection (like most of the collections in the standard library) and thus supports a broad variety of types as keys (including user-defined structs and tuples).

-# Creating a Hashmap
+## Creating a Hashmap

 A hashmap is created using the `HashMap::new()` function.
 The below snippet of code creates a Hashmap with scores mapped to team names.